ClementGre/ThreeFingerDragOnWindows/README.md

 ## Overview

-The goal of ThreeFingerDragOnWindows is to bring the macOS-style three-finger dragging functionality to Windows Precision touchpads.
+ThreeFingerDragOnWindows aims to bring the macOS-style three-finger dragging functionality to Windows Precision touchpads.

-This allows you to drag windows and select text (by emulating a cursor drag holding down the left mouse button) with a simple touchpad gesture.
+With a simple touchpad gesture, this app allows you to drag windows and select text (by emulating a cursor drag by holding down the left mouse button).

 ## Preview
 <p align="center">